in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/jpa-and-hibernate.md

 ### No 1 : Are you using Spring Boot >=2.3.0 Release?

-Are you using >=2.3.0 Release of Spring Boot?
-Can you configure this in `application.properties`
+Configure this in `application.properties`

 ```
 spring.datasource.url=jdbc:h2:mem:testdb
 spring.data.jpa.repositories.bootstrap-mode=default
 ```

 You should see this in the log
 ```
 H2 console available at '/h2-console'.
 Database available at 'jdbc:h2:mem:testdb'
 ```

+> Why do we need to configure bootstrap-mode?
+Details here - https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.3-Release-Notes#bootstrapmode-for-jpa-repositories

 ### No 2 : Make sure you have the right annotations!